Remod-org/NoDecay/README.md

 The default configuration does **NOT** affect *Twig decay* but nullifies all damage on all other items.

+ **As of version 1.0.94** A new config, EnableUpkeep was added.
+If false, and the plugin is enabled, and the player has not disabled NoDecay, TC resources will not be used for upkeep.
+This is a long-requested feature and is the reason why blocking resource storage was added years ago.
+Set to true for the old default.
+We may see issues with this, so I am hoping for feedback one way or the other.

  **As of version 1.0.89** items can heal.
 Thanks to jozzo402 on github for the suggestion.

  **As of version 1.0.68** users can enable or disable NoDecay for their owned entities